twisteroidambassador/detour-proxy-advance/README.md

 By default, the script reads and writes several files in the working directory.
 Different paths / filenames can be specified as command line arguments.

 - `dns_poison_ip.txt` contains a list of known IP addresses used in poisoned DNS replies.
 If a DNS lookup done by the OS returns one of these addresses, it is assumed that the host name is under DNS poisoning.
+(This file is located in the same directory as the script by default.)
 - `persistent.txt` contains host names / IP addresses that should always use a certain connection method.
 See the provided file for examples and comments.
 - `state.csv` stores information learned about censored sites.